ZOE-LYONS/INFS679_MT3/README.md

 # INFS679_MT3
-THis is the repo for my (attempt at) an info lit instructional website
+This is the repo for my (attempt at) an info lit instructional website